 Keep pruning to a minimum as this can ruin its attractive shape.
 Light pruning Acer palmatum ( Japanese maple).
 If necessary trim back lightly bad positioned shoots.
 Only carry out such pruning in July or early August.

+What is the best location for a Japanese maple.
+Acer palmatum is always best planted in a position where it is sheltered from cold winter winds.
 Cold winds may damage foliage.
-Acer palmatum is always best planted in a position where it is sheltered from cold winter winds.

 Acer palmatum grown in a container.
 Feed with a slow-release fertiliser in spring as it comes into growth.